kondratyev-nv/training/README.md

 #### Linux

-On Linux gcc-5 and g++-5 are required.
+On Linux gcc-5 and g++-5 and CMake 3.2 are required.
 To build and run tests from the console go to the cpp directory (`cd ./cpp/`) and run `./build.sh` or

     mkdir -p build
     cd build